 Meanwhile, the RAND Center for Military Health Policy Research found that 20 percent of individuals who served in either Afghanistan or Iraq struggled with major depression or PTSD.

 Key Risks to Veterans

 Veterans are at risk for a variety of mental health disorders.
 Mental illness in the military can include:

 Post Traumatic Stress Disorder (PTSD)

-One of the most common forms of military mental health illness occurs after traumatic events such as disasters, sexual assault, physical assault or military combat.
+One of the most common forms of mental illness in the military occurs after traumatic events such as disasters, sexual assault, physical assault, or military combat.
 These events can create long-term negative thought patterns.
-Over time, individuals who do not manage these feelings and thoughts can develop nightmares, anger, aggressiveness, difficulty sleeping and restlessness.
+Over time, individuals who do not manage these thoughts and feelings can develop nightmares, anger, aggressiveness, difficulty sleeping, and restlessness.
 Some turn to alcohol and drugs as a way to soothe their feelings.
-This can create co-occurring disorders where alcohol or drug abuse couples with mental health disorders.
+This can create co-occurring disorders where alcohol or drug abuse happens alongside one or more mental health disorders.

 Major depressive episodes can occur in individuals coming back from a deployment of any type, including combat.
 In this case, depression is not just feeling sad.
-It typically causes feelings of helplessness, anger and frustration and difficulty with completing daily tasks.
+It typically causes feelings of helplessness, anger, frustration, and difficulty completing daily tasks.

 Traumatic Brain Injury